sherrychenxuan/squirrel_tools/README.md

 python manage.py import_squirrel_data /path/to/file.csv
 ```

-Also, users can export the data in csv format with this command:
+Besides, users can export the data in csv format with this command:
 ```sh
 python manage.py export_squirrel_data /path/to/file.csv
 ```